ajitgoel/hugo-blog-theme/content/post/aws-s3-bucket-permissions-access-denied/index.md

   focal_point: Smart
   preview_only: false
 ---
 I am developing an application that allows users to create and edit QR codes.
 The generated QR codes are stored in AWS S3.
+I was however getting an `access denied `error when trying to access the publicly available QR codes from the application.
+To fix this issue, I \
+a.